West Virginia medical professionals condemn bill that prohibits care to at-risk transgender youth

 Jarvis said that last year's bill has already forced dozens of families with the resources to move out of state to leave West Virginia.
 He said he knows others who have been denied access because the exemption in existing law is already so narrow.
 The 2023 law requires parental consent and a diagnosis of severe gender dysphoria from two medical professionals, both of whom must provide written testimony that medical interventions are necessary to prevent or limit possible or actual self-harm.

-It’s unclear what the chances of passage are for the bill.
+The bill's chances of passage are unclear.
 The House of Delegates passed a similar measure last year, but it was significantly altered by Republican Senate Majority Leader Tom Takubo, a physician who expressed concern about the high suicide rate for transgender youth.

 Takubo, a physician, cited more than a dozen peer-reviewed studies showing a decrease in rates of suicide ideation and attempts among youth with severe gender dysphoria who had access to medication therapy.